Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Introduction

 Other studies have used the technology to monitor the activity of cells grown in tissue culture.
 Early research focused on showing that ECIS measurements could be associated with known biological characteristics of a particular cell line from the attachment and spreading phases of growth \cite{mitra1991electric, lo1993monitoring}.
 More recently, others have used ECIS to study a cell line before and after an event, such as exposure to cytotoxins, and evaluate induced differences \cite{opp2009use, lovelady2009detecting}.
-For a more complete overview of the use of ECIS in the biological literature see \cite{lukic2015impedimetric}.
+A more comprehensive overview of the use of ECIS in the biological literature has been detailed elsewhere~\cite{lukic2015impedimetric}.

-Generally, previous studies have focused on only one cell line at a time, and have neglected the full potential of multiple frequency measurements available through a standard ECIS\textsuperscript\textregistered device when trying to characterize the cell line.
-Lo et al. (2007) consider two different cell lines, one cancerous and one healthy, but their analysis relied on only one frequency of data and did not extend to additional cell types \cite{lovelady2007distinguishing}.
-Huang et al. (2009) consider multiple frequencies in their analysis of cytotoxic effects on cell morphology, but they limit their use of the multivariate data to a single time index and only one cell line \cite{opp2009use}.
-While these approaches have been sufficient for the scope of studies to date, a broader consideration of ECIS data may open greater opportunities, including new approaches for ECIS-based cell line identification.
+Previous studies have focused on only one or two cell lines at a time, and their analysis has neglected the full potential of multiple frequency-time measurements available through a standard ECIS device.
+One group considered two different cell lines, one cancerous and one healthy, but their analysis relied on only one frequency of data and did not extend to additional cell lines \cite{lovelady2007distinguishing}.
+Others considered multiple frequencies in their analysis of cytotoxic effects on cell morphology, but they limited their use of the multivariate data to a single time index and only one cell line \cite{opp2009use}.
+While these approaches have been sufficient for the scope of studies to date, we consider the full breadth of information available from parallel measurements at multiple frequencies.
+This additional information allows new types of analysis, including new approaches for cell identification.